ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/creating-a-true-index-page-in-squarespace.md

 Pre-Squarespace 7, the `CollectionID`[^ci] was  much easier to find.
 But in their newest version of Layout Engine, finding the `CollectionID` is harder than it has to be.

-In order to do this, I navigated to my blog page and [viewed the source](http://appletoolbox.com/2013/04/how-to-view-html-source-code-in-safari/) for the page.
+In order to do this, I navigated to my blog page and [viewed the source][appletoolbox] for the page.

 I then searched the source for `"collectionid"`.
 I found several entries.
 The one I wanted was the one that contained this bit of text: